THOR: Tool-Integrated Hierarchical Optimization via RL for Mathematical Reasoning: Methodology

-In the hierarchical optimization phase, we employ reinforcement learning to refine the model's tool-calling strategy for solving complex problems.
-Existing reinforcement learning methods optimize solely at the trajectory-level based on the final answer's correctness and thus suffer from a severe sparse reward problem \citep{mai2025agent,li2025torl,feng2025retool}.
-Our experiments reveal a key observation: \textit{the success of an intermediate tool call is a strong predictor of the final answer's correctness}.
-Motivated by this, we propose a hierarchical reinforcement learning method that combines coarse-grained trajectory-level optimization to enhance the model's problem-solving ability with fine-grained step-level optimization to improve the model's code generation capability, as shown in Figure \ref{fig:RL_pipeline}.
-The observation is verified in Appendix \ref{appendix:statistical_validation}.
+In the hierarchical optimization phase, we employ RL to refine the model's policy for invoking tools to solve complex problems.
+Conventional RL methods perform optimization at the episode-level, relying on a sparse reward signal derived solely from the correctness of the final outcome \citep{mai2025agent,li2025torl,feng2025retool}.
+Our empirical analysis reveals a crucial insight: \textit{the success of an intermediate tool call is a strong predictor of the final answer's correctness}.
+Motivated by this finding, we propose a hierarchical reinforcement learning framework that combines coarse-grained, episode-level optimization to enhance the model's problem-solving ability with fine-grained, step-level optimization to improve code generation for individual tool calls, as shown in Figure \ref{fig:RL_pipeline}.
+The observation is validated in Appendix \ref{appendix:statistical_validation}.

-\textbf{Trajectory-level Optimization.} At the trajectory-level, we adopt GRPO \citep{shao2024deepseekmath} and use the correctness of the final answer as the reward to enhance the ability of mathematical reasoning, as shown in Figure \ref{fig:RL_pipeline}(a).
-The complete trajectory-level objective is:
+\textbf{Episode-level Optimization.} At the episode-level optimization, we adopt GRPO \citep{shao2024deepseekmath} and use the correctness of the final answer as the reward to enhance the tool invocation strategy of the model, as shown in Figure \ref{fig:RL_pipeline}(a).
+The complete episode-level objective is: